-The reliable yield of the current water supply system was determined as 247 million m3/a.
+The reliable yield of the current water supply system was determined as 247 million m/a.
 There is a small current surplus of water in the system.
 It was estimated that the next augmentation scheme is required by:

-- 2020 for the high-growth water requirements. - 2022 for the medium-growth water requirements.
+- 2033 for the low-growth water requirements, - 2022 for the medium-growth water requirements, and - 2020 for the high-growth water requirements.